hapax/hapax.github.io/assets/chuzenji.md

 falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the headless swan suddenly looming out of the mist at me.
+Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the headless swan which suddenly looms out of the mist at me.

 <figure>